hms-networks/flexy-osisoft-connector/README.md

 ### Configuration

 User configuration of the application parameters is done through the ConnectorConfig.json file.
-This file must be modified to match your configuration.
+This file must be modified to match the OSIsoft configuration.

 #### FTP Configuration
 To change configuration values, follow the below steps: